Oil falls as China lockdown, U.S. unemployment data temper gains

 “The market is structurally bullish, but it may be getting too ahead of forward-looking fundamentals.”

-Reporting by Noah Browning and Aaron Sheldrick; Editing by Alexander Smith and David Evans
+Reporting by Noah Browning and Aaron Sheldrick; Editing by Alexander Smith, David Evans and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.